solita/solita.github.com/_posts/2020-08-11-observations.md

 Self-healing means for example a server that is able to boot itself as a response to alarm triggering, that tells of a failure.
 Or kick up another, healthy node.
 Or reroute some calls to a backup system.
 This is very cool level to be because it allows services to recover 24/7 without even necessarily needing to wake up anybody or take any actions.
 Of course, need to be very careful with fully autonymous self-healing systems, because if symptom is not correctly detected, and resolution is not correct, it can do something unexpected.
 For example, going to constant reboot cycle.
 Of course, serverless technologies cannot be rebooted, and typically self-heal automatically, at some point, or platform vendor will be responsible of fixing them.
 On the other hand if there's a rare failure on that level, there might not be much you can do about it.

 If process is not formalized via some kind of automation, there's always a risk that its quality depends a lot on who is doing it and how much coffee have they had in the morning.
 And that way attempt to fix things might easily do a lot more harm than the original incident.

+Whatever level you aim for, keep an incident log, it will help you see repeating issues, and progress in observability.
+And if you are working on DevSecOps, it's Security which nowadays benefits most from instant response, automated or not.

 # Jarvis, are you there?